VaishnaviKenjale/Road-Traffic-Accidents/README.md

 # Introduction
-This report presents a comprehensive analysis of road traffic accidents in Addis Ababa, based on data collected from Sub City Police Departments.
+This report presents a comprehensive analysis of road traffic accidents in Addis Ababa.
+I analyzed a dataset downloaded from `Kaggle` to reveal critical insights that could contribute to improving road safety initiatives.
 The dataset encompasses a wide range of factors, including driver demographics, vehicle types, road conditions, and accident causes.

+# Objective
 The objective of this analysis is to uncover key patterns and trends that can inform strategies to enhance road safety and reduce the incidence of accidents.

 # Dataset Overview
 - Total Records: 12,316